jmtomczak/intro_dgm/README.md

 # Examples
 All examples of implemented deep generative models are provided as jupyter notebooks.
 They can be find in the following folders:
-1. `arms`: an example of an autoregressive model with a causal convolutiona layer in 1D.
+1. `arms`: an example of an autoregressive model with a causal convolutiona layer in 1D and transformers.
 2. `flows`: an example of a flow-based model, namely, RealNVP with coupling layers and permutation layers, and IDFs (Integer Discrete Flows).
 3. `vaes`: an example of a Variational Auto-Encoder using fully-connected layers and a standard Gaussian prior, and another example of various priors for VAEs, and a third example on a hierarchical VAE.
 4. `ddgms`: an example of a Diffusion-based Deep Generative Model using the a Gaussian forward diffusion with a fixed variace and a reverse diffusion parameterized by MLPs.